camsjams/rust-coal/README.md

 ### Layout
 A layout file is required at the root of your project, this is used to create the basic HTML template to place your page content.

-The name of the layour file becomes the name of the tag that you'd use within your page template files, ie `layout.html` is used as `<layout>`.
+The name of the layout file becomes the name of the tag that you'd use within your page template files, ie `layout.html` is used as `<layout>`.

 There are a number of special tags that can be used in this file:
 * {{version}} - the location of the version string, generated at build time via an argument (defaults to ISO-8061 string)